 Virtio Poll Mode Driver

-Virtio-pmd driver, is a DPDK driver, built on the Poll Mode Driver abstraction, that implements the virtio protocol.
+Virtio-PMD driver, is a DPDK driver, built on the Poll Mode Driver abstraction, that implements the virtio protocol.

 Physical Network Device Assignment (VFIO) and PCI passthrough

 When a DPDK application is running into a host VM, a mechanism has to be used to expose one host physical NIC to get access to the physical network.